Iteration 2: Test-Driven Development II and Git

 Continue your TDD and finish (or nearly finish) your AlphaStone implementation.
 (None or a few, minor, features on the backlog.)
 Take small steps, commit often :)

-Release your AlphaStone by merging the merge request back into 'main' branch.
+Release your AlphaStone by merging the merge request back into the main branch.

 Deliveries: